jeronimoluza/ghslpy/README.md

 ### Vectorization

-We can vectorize raster dataset using the `vectorize()` function from the `ghslpy.vectorize` module.
+We can vectorize raster datasets using the `vectorize()` function from the `ghslpy.vectorize` module.

 ```python
 ghs_smod = ghslpy.download(